TrojanerHD/Songrequestbot-Old/README.md

 + The `reduced-debugging` boolean is being used to control whether the bot should write complete messages with detailed info or only [error codes](#error-codes)
 + In `properties -> skip -> viewers` you can define how many viewers will have to type in `!skip` (by default) in order to skip the song.
 You can either type `NUMBER` (absolute value, example: `12`) or `NUMBER%` (relative value, example: `12%`).
 If you do not provide this setting, the default (`25%`) will be used.
 ##### secrets.json
+Location: The folder where you unpacked the zip
   ```json
    {
      "spotify": {